- Search for a Leaflet

 - Your child may have a blocked nose more often whilst taking methylphenidate.
 Usually this does not need treatment and will get better on its own.

 - Your child may have problems sleeping.
-This can be helped by taking the last dose at least 6 hours before bedtime.
+This can be helped by taking the last dose of methylphenidate at least 6 hours before bedtime.

 - They may get a mild headache or pain in their muscles or joints.